Seeing Through The Illusion: Part Two

 Next week we'll talk about the eighth consciousness.

-So the eighth consciousness is a storehouse or the liar consciousness.
+So the eighth consciousness.

 This is where everything is stored.